-SPOILER WARNING: This mini guide for Into the Breach features screenshots of every playable squad as well as information on the game’s various pilots and other hidden secrets.
+SPOILERS: This Into the Breach squad tier list features screenshots of every playable squad as well as information on the game’s various pilots and other hidden secrets.

-After 100 hours of gameplay and a 100% completion rating to go with it, it’s clear that Into the Breach has become my favourite video game of 2018.
+After 100 hours of gameplay and a 100% completion rating to go with it, Into the Breach is my favourite video game of 2018.

-Rather than parrot the same sentiments from my review though, what I’d like to share with you now is my personal tier list for every playable squad in the game as well as a few tips for using them on Hard difficulty.
-As such, these pointers assume that readers have a good understanding of Into the Breach and its central mechanics.
+Rather than parrot the same sentiments from my review though, I’d now like to share my personal tier list for every squad in the game, as well as a few tips for using them on Hard difficulty.
+As such, these pointers assume that readers have a good understanding of Into the Breach and its mechanics.

 As the only squad to occupy the highest tier, most newcomers will be keen to learn what it is about the Frozen Titans that affords them such a decorated standing on this list.
 The simple answer to that question comes in two words: Ice Mech.

 The strength of this squad’s Ranged mech is hard to overstate because of the tempo it can generate under favourable conditions as well as the assistance it can offer when trying to avert an ugly situation.
 The ability to instantly freeze any target (shielded or not) has many helpful applications and the Ice Mech can do this right from the beginning of the game with its Cryo-Launcher.